Review of the Best Low Flush Toilets

-It is among the ultra low flush toilets and flushes only 1.0 gallons of water per flush.
+It is among the ultra-low flush toilets and flushes only 1.0 gallons of water per flush.
 Not even the very standard 1.2gpf, very impressive.
 Still, the flush is powerful enough to ensure a clean toilet bowl.
 So, it’s clear that the toilet is made following every rule and keeping every user in mind.
-The ADA, WaterSense, CALGreen, and CEC compliant remains intact.
+The ADA, WaterSense, CALGreen, and CEC compliant remain intact.
 So, it’s guaranteed.

 The bowl, in fact, the whole toilet unit, has a Cefiontect glaze.
 That glaze gives the bowl a slippery, lubricious texture that doesn’t let the waste stick to the bowl.
 So when you flush the toilet, the waste is cleaned thoroughly.

 When it is about the flush power, TOTO Promenade II 1G has perfected that as well by having the Tornado flush system and ensuring centrifugal rinse off the entire bowl with a mere 1.0 gallons of water.
 You thought you could do with less than 1.28 gallons to flush the toilet, and TOTO has introduced its industry-leading 1G technology to you.

 - Flushes only 1.0 gallons of water per flush